 1963 had seen the charts dominated by Liverpudlian acts once The Beatles hit the big time, but there were exceptions.
 London-based Brian Poole and The Tremeloes went to number 1 with a cover of Do You Love Me?, and another group from the capital also released a version.
 The Dave Clark Five’s single barely scraped into the charts that October, but their follow-up, Glad All Over, usurped I Want to Hold Your Hand and became the first new number 1 of 1964.
 Here was a warning shot to the Merseybeat acts – the Tottenham Sound was here.

 Unusually, this group revolved around its drummer.
-Dave Clark, born 15 December 1935 in Tottenham, formed the skiffle group Dave Clark Quintet in 1957.
-He had left school at 15 to become a stuntman, appearing in many films, and formed the group as a way to raise funds so his football team could travel to the Netherlands.
-They became the Dave Clark Five because people were confused by the original name…
+Dave Clark, born 15 December 1939 in Tottenham, formed the skiffle group Dave Clark Quintet in 1957.
+He had left school at 15 and after several jobs he became a film extra, and formed the group as a way to raise funds so his football team could travel to the Netherlands.
+Eventually they became the Dave Clark Five.